Manas2403/order-summary/README-.md

 ## Overview
- i made the project using css flexbox to practice it but faced some problems like when i added flex to buttons container it occupied the whole width of container and then i had to set it using /*position:relative*/ and also i am not able to set the background in the desired way.
+ i made the project using css flexbox to practice it but faced some problems like when i added flex to buttons container it occupied the whole width of container and then i had to set it using /*position:relative*/ .Is there any other way to do it.

 ### The challenge